SiteRelEnby/anduril2/README.md

 ## Complete configuration reference

 ### Stock compatible config

+**This is probably out of date as I haven't gone through it for multichannel yet.
+Most of it probably still works but some may not.**

 ```
 //#define SIMPLE_UI_ACTIVE 0    // disable simple UI by default/from factory reset